Yitzhakbin9/Gallery/README.md

 # Gallery

-This is a Themed gallery.
-You can click on any the button and then images will show up and the headline will change accordingly.
+This is a themed gallery.
+You can click on any button and then a corresponding images will show up and the headline will change accordingly.
 The images are taken from pixabay API.